The planar $3$-colorable subgroup $\mathcal{E}$ of Thompson's group $F$ and its even part: The planar -colorable subgroup and its even part

 (3) follows from (4) and (1). \end{proof}

-\begin{remark} In \cite{TV2} we introduced the subgroup $M_0$ which contains $\CF$ and proved that it is maximal and of infinite index of $K_{(2,2)}$ (in particular, since $F$ and of $K_{(2,2)}$ are isomorphic, we obtained a maximal subgroup of infinite index of $F$).
+\begin{remark} In \cite{TV2} we introduced the subgroup $M_0$ which contains $\CF$ and proved that it is maximal and of infinite index in $K_{(2,2)}$ (in particular, since $F$ and $K_{(2,2)}$ are isomorphic, we obtained a maximal subgroup of infinite index of $F$ isomorphic to $M_0$).
 Since $M_0$ contains $\varphi_R(\CF)$ and $x_0^2$, it is clear that the subgroup $\CEE$ is a subgroup of $M_0$.
-It easy to see that $x_2^2$ is not in $\CEE$, but it is in $M_0$ \cite{TV2}.
+It is easy to see that $x_2^2$ is not in $\CEE$, but it is in $M_0$ \cite{TV2}.
 Therefore, $\CEE$ is a proper subgroup of $M_0$. \end{remark} \begin{remark} The subgroup $\CE$ is not maximal in $F$.
 Indeed, $\pi(\CE)$ is contained in the subgroup $\langle (1,-1),(0,2)\rangle$ of index $2$ in $\IZ\oplus \IZ$. \end{remark}

-In view of this remark it is natural to wonder whether $\CE$ weakly maximal.
-A subgroup is called weakly maximal if it is maximal among the subgroups of infinite index.
-We do not know the answer to this question, but here we provide some evidence that $\CE$ is indeed weakly maximal in $F$.
-More precisely, we show that for any positive element $g$ which is not a power of $x_0$, the group $\langle g, \CE\rangle$ is a subgroup of $F$ of index at most $2$.